| New Future of Work

 | Slow Search

-We expect search engines to return results instantaneously, and people perceive results that are delivered quickly as higher quality and more engaging than those delivered more slowly.
-To meet our expectations, search engines make many compromises to shave milliseconds off their response time.
-It is ironic that a few milliseconds matter so much when over half of our interactions with a search engine involve multiple queries and take minutes or even hours.
-There is an opportunity to slow the search experience down and help searchers take the necessary time to learn as they search, gather information from multiple sources, and explore tangents, as well as to algorithmically identify high quality, personally relevant information over extended periods of time.
+People expect search engines to return results instantaneously, and judge faster results as better and more engaging.
+To meet the expectation for speed, search engines make many compromises to shave milliseconds off their response time.
+This is ironic given most of our search interactions involve multiple queries and take minutes or even hours.
+There is an opportunity to slow the search experience down and help searchers as they learn, gather, and explore, while using the extra time to algorithmically generate high quality, personally relevant content.

 (For more, see publications: